I am a patient and patient advocate.

 Of course, intertwined with financial privilege are the racial and ethnic inequities that exist.
 But when it comes to patient advocacy, there is more we’re leaving out of the conversation.
 We must pause and recognize the privilege of being able to get out and advocate.

-As my co-founder, Ronnie, said to me “if I traveled like you did, I would literally die.”
+As my co-founder, Ronnie, said to me “if I traveled like you did, it would literally kill me.”
 Ronnie has cystic fibrosis, and is a rockstar advocate, but constantly being on the road is not for him.

 Which brings me to two points I want to make before continuing: